 Scholarships are a unique and supportive way of commemorating contributors to arts education.
 The Vinnie Ream Scholarship commemorates the achievements of women sculptors in the U.S. The Nina and Anthony D’Amore Memorial Scholarship for mature and/or minority sculptors was established by the family of B. Amore, Founder, in honor of their parents who were lifetime supporters of the Arts.

 After taking a workshop with a local teen, Gordon initiated the annual Gordon and Louise Marshall Scholarship for area youth to benefit from hands-on workshops at the Carving Studio and Sculpture Center.
 Other educational support for youth include the Vermont Country Store, Hills and Hollow Fund and VELCO Scholarships.

 Memorial scholarships honor the sculptural legacies of Steven J. Mestyan, Mathieu Poster, Bob Sindorf and Patrick Farrow.
-The David Sterling, Jayne and Daniel Pratt and Trow and Holden Scholarships are available for students in financial need.
+The David Sterling, Jayne and Daniel Pratt and Trow and Holden Scholarships are available for our sculpture workshop and art education students in financial need.